Process discovery and hyperautomation: the hype is real but not all discovery approaches are equal

 The impact: Bayer’s success story

 Bayer, one of the world’s largest multinational pharmaceutical and life sciences companies, used Scout to accelerate its process transformation.

 Bayer deployed Scout across its Supply Chain and Logistics teams to identify opportunities for process improvement.
 Scout’s comprehensive analysis identified five processes that could be consolidated into one optimized process.
 Bayer then used Soroco to automate a single, high impact process vs. wasting time and energy automating multiple broken processes.

 Interested in how Scout can guide your hyperautomation journey?
-Watch our latest webinar with Bayer to hear more about how Scout enabled them to scale beyond task-level automation and achieve high value process transformation.
-Or contact us.
+Watch our latest webinar with Bayer to hear more about how Scout enabled them to scale beyond task-level automation and achieve high-value process transformation.